CarlosLunaMota/MedianSort/README.md

                                                             [<--M-->)
 ```

-This interval structure mimmics the one you would find in QuickSort's best
+This interval structure mimics the one you would find in QuickSort's best
 case (picking the median as pivot every single time) but here we are
 enforcing it artificially, which hurts the efficiency a bit.

 In exchange, we gain A LOT of predictability: Knowing in advance the interval
 structure means that we don't need to store the interval limits at all,
 freeing us from using recursive calls (like QuickSort does) or a stack of
-unsolved problems (like Iterative Quicksort does) to bookkeep them.
+unsolved problems (like Iterative Quicksort does) to book-keep them.

 Apart from giving us a non-recursive, truly `O(1)` space, QuickSort variant,
 this interval structure works well with the modern processor's cache hierarchy,